jinhl9/jinhl9.github.io/_news/announcement_6.md

 related_posts: false
 ---

 I'm giving<a href="https://lifelong-ml.cc/Conferences/2024/program/mainday1"> a tutorial talk in Conference on Lifelong Learning Agents!</a> in August, Pisa.
-I'll be talking about theoretical approaches used to study continual learning.
+I'll be talking about theoretical approaches in continual learning.